GrumpTech/template-renderer/README.md

 # Template renderer

-A combination of three remarkable open source projects makes it easy to create PDF documents from HTML templates.
-With only a few lines of code Puppeteer and mustache.js can be combined to create PDF's from HTML.
-This is demonstrated in template-renderer.js.
-Paged.js can be used to create documents with a table of contents and page numbers.
-This is demonstrated in tests/pagedjs/pagedjs.html.

-Creating PDF's is a common task in software development.
-This repository shows a free and open source alternative to commercial packages like Aspose.Pdf or Exstream.
+Creating PDF documents is a common task in software development.
+This repository shows how to create PDF's from HTML templates with the help of three remarkable open source projects.
+It shows a free and open source alternative to commercial software like Aspose.Pdf or Exstream.

-## Security

-Some remarks concerning security.

-- Ensure user input is validated.
-- Ensure the npm packages and docker image are up to date.
-- Only allow access from trusted services.
-This is often achieved using json web tokens.
-Thanks to the package [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) this was easily implemented in template-renderer.js.
-- For serving over https see <https://expressjs.com/en/5x/api.html#app.listen> and <https://nodejs.org/api/https.html#httpscreateserveroptions-requestlistener>.

 ## General information